JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 ## Next step

-In the next part of the tutorial, you'll learn how to update the UI elements using platform-specific libaries.
+In the next part of the tutorial, you'll learn how to update the UI elements using platform-specific libraries.

 **[Proceed to the next part](multiplatform-mobile-update-ui.md)**